-When designing a website it's important to have consistency in the style.
+When designing a website it's important to have a consistent style.
 Too many colours or shapes can confuse the user, so it's important to have a complementary blend.
 Take a look at Kidult & Co's Instagram page, notice how all the images follow a similar theme and the colour palette blends from image to image.

 How does the user feel when they visit your website?
 If it's practical and easy to use they'll be more likely to stay on the site.
 If there are lots of broken links, they'll feel disappointed.
 It's vital to get into the mindset of the user and empathise with their problems.

 12. Graphical User Interface

 Apple makes devices suitable for young children, look at a mobile home screen with all the apps and menus.
 GUIs should be simple and easy to navigate, which is all down to clever design.

 Progressive enhancement is the practice of building a website with simple, web design basics.
 The designer will add more complex features as they build the website.
 This means that whatever issues it has, they're protected by strong foundations.
 You wouldn't put the roof on a house without laying the foundations first.
 You can then update the site regularly, ensuring it's always up-to-date.

-Industry knowledge: What should you use for your business: Wix vs Wordpress
+What platform should you use for your business?
+Wix vs Wordpress: Who wins?